Multigraph limits, unbounded kernels, and Banach space decorated graphs: Introduction

 In this paper, we consider node-and-edge homomorphisms, and for two multigraphs, we denote by $\hom(F,G)$ their number.
 We define homomorphism densities and convergence based on this definition.
 The results of Kolossv\'ary and R\'ath are based on node-homomorphisms.
 It turns out that these two notions of convergence are not equivalent (see Section \ref{SEC:EXAMPLES}, and also \cite{Hombook}, Chapter 17).

 In fact, we consider a more general model, namely a limit theory of graphs whose edges are decorated by elements from a Banach space, and where the test graphs are decorated from the pre-dual space.
 This will include the convergence theory of compact decorated graphs as well.
-Along the lines, we show that with a modified notion of cut distance (which we call ``jumble distance'') one can state a prove an appropriate Weak Regularity Lemma and a Counting Lemma.
+Along the way, we show that with a modified notion of cut distance (which we call ``jumble distance'') one can state a prove an appropriate Weak Regularity Lemma and a Counting Lemma.

 Recently Borgs, Chayes, Cohn and Zhao \cite{BCCZ} developed a theory for $L^p$-graphons (unbounded symmetric functions in the space $L^p([0,1]^2)$ for some $2<p<\infty$), and graph sequences convergent to them.
 They prove appropriate versions of the Regularity and Counting Lemmas.
 Not every graph has a finite density in such a kernel, and accordingly, they limit the set of test-graphs to simple graphs with degrees bounded by $p$.
-Their set-up is more general than ours in the sense that we work with a more restricted family of unbounded kernels, namely kernels in $\LL=\bigcap_{p<\infty} L^p([0,1]^2)$.
+Their set-up is more general than ours in the sense that we work with a more restricted family of unbounded kernels, namely kernels in $\LL=\bigcap_{1\leq p<\infty} L^p_{\mr{sym}}([0,1]^2)$.
 On the other hand, we allow arbitrary multigraphs as test graphs (more generally, decorating by elements of a Banach space).
 So the two theories don't seem to contain each other (but perhaps a common generalization is possible).

 Using random graphs generated by Banach space valued graphons, we show that every element of the space of limit objects that we define arises as a limit of a convergent sequence of decorated graphs, and that this space is closed under our convergence notion.

-The question of uniqueness of the limit object is the subject of a later paper.
+Although we do not in this paper investigate the question of uniqueness of Banach space graphons (we refer to \cite{DKK} by the first author for details on that subject), we remark here that Examples \ref{EXA:TWO} and \ref{ex:counter} do show that indeterminacies in the Stieltjes/Hamburger moment problems are an extra natural obstacle to uniqueness for unbounded graphons, beyond the usual weak isomorphism equivalence (see, e.g., \cite[Sections 7.3 and 10.7]{Hombook}).